theidecke/6502edsl/README.md

 A Haskell EDSL for writing 6502 assembly, with first-class support for Commodore 64 targets.
 Programs are assembled at Haskell runtime and can be exported as `.prg` files or complete `.d64` disk images.

+The project also includes a cycle-accurate NMOS 6502 emulator with a lazy trace API, enabling time-travel debugging and differential memory analysis — all without leaving Haskell.

 The ISA module (`ISA.Mos6502`) is the single source of truth for the 6502 instruction set — encoding, decoding, sizes, and cycle costs — shared between the assembler and the emulator.

 ## Setup